platformsh/platformsh-docs/src/development/troubleshoot.md

 ### Check php.access.log

 The php.access.log contains the page executions by php-fpm.
 It also includes the execution time and peak memory usage of each request.
-This can be used to find pages and scripts that use to much memory or time to finish.
+This can be used to find pages and scripts that use too much memory or time to finish.

 Show 10 slowest page loads in the last 1000 requests: `tail -n 1000 php.access.log | sort -n -k 4 | tail`